KGML-lab/Fluorescent-Cell-Mask-Generation/README.md

 1. Convert all *.tif* images to *.jpg* using batch process option in Imagej as python does not convert *.tif* to *.jpg* or *.png* with these images as some particular factor is misisng and we get plain white or plain black images
 2. Create a folder with two subdirs A and B and then create a test dir in both of them copy the *.jpg* images to both of the test dirs.
 3. Ensure the name of the same image does not get changed and is maintained in the A and B folders
 3. Run rename_images.py to rename and add a  suffix "_A" and "_B" to them.
-Update the path to folder A and B in lines 58-59 of rename_images.py
+Update the path to folder A and B in lines 58-59 of rename_images.py.
+Look at the *phase_to_cell_fluoro* directory for an example.
 4. Then run the following command  in the pix2pix codebase to create testing data

     ```